jrc313/advent-of-code/python/readme.md

-# Advent of Code
+# Advent of Code - Python

-My attempted solutions for the Advent of Code.
+My Python solutions for the Advent of Code.